Before I talk about “selling out”, I want to talk about the two sides of creativity, process and product.

 If you focus exclusively on process, you won’t produce something that others can access – your creation will hold personal meaning, but not universal meaning.
 The packaging is the bridge that lets others access it.

-The fear of “selling out” is a fear that success will create a pull for product over process–and you won’t be able to stay true to your work.
+The fear of selling out is a fear that success will create so much incentive for product over process that you won’t be able to stay true to your work.

-Imagine if your internal greed or other people’s needs and desires pulled you from your authentic desire to serve or create.
-Imagine if you lost touch with the “process” side of creativity–the heart of what you have to offer.
+It’s certainly true that internal greed or other people’s needs and desires have pulled creators away from their authentic desire to serve or create.
+They lose touch with the “process” side of creativity.

-For some people, it’s so scary that they never learn how to package their work and market it.
+For some people, the idea is so scary that they never learn how to package their work and market it.
 They view all packaging as “selling out”, and have no discernment about which is serving the work by making it more widely accessible and which is hollow.

-They solve the problem of having to be responsible with power by not having any power at all.
+Instead of learning to be responsible with power, they choose to not have any power at all.
 In doing so, they fail to reach the audience they could have.
 The world doesn’t see what they had to offer.

 That’s a real loss, for both the creator and the world.